RodneyShag/Recording/readme.md

   - __Attack__ - time it takes for compressor to start compressing.
 A slower attack time lets the sound introduce itself before being shaped by the compressor.
   - __Release__ - time it takes for compressor to stop compressing.
 Can try to fit this timing to the rhythm/tempo of the song, so the compression can stop right before the next beat.
 Some compressors have `Auto Release`, which decides the release time for you.
   - __Make-up gain__ - Compressing peaks lowers the signals volume. `Make-up gain` is a volume knob that raises it back up. `Auto gain` is an option on some compressors to do this automatically.
+  - __Wet/Dry__ - This allows a compressed (Wet) sound to be mixed with the uncompressed (Dry) sound.
+This can help transients cut through from the original sound, while the compressor beefs things up.
 - __Multiband compression__ lets you apply different compression settings to different frequency bands.
 This prevents one frequency band from triggering compression on all frequency bands.

 #### Top-down vs Bottom-up Compression